AnanyaKumar/lambda-plus-plus/_posts/2015-05-13-final-writeup.md

 ## Results

 We have two categories of results to outline.
-The first of these deals with the performance of our parallel code with respect to our serial code.
+The first of these deals with the performance of our parallel code with respect to serial code.
 These results mostly serve to highlight the effectiveness of our approach (i.e., work balancing, etc.).
 The second category compares our parallel implementation to other parallel implementations, in particular Thrust for GPU-level parallelism